• Skip to primary navigation

 There are three parking stalls so hope you get lucky.
 When you walk into the store, you'll see giant bags with six different types of rice (all from Japan).
 The 6th option is mochi rice, so you probably don't want that for your daily rice.

-I usually get Yumepirika ($15.99 for five pounds) or Nanatsuboshi ($13.99 for five pounds) since we go through A LOT of rice at home.
+I usually get Yumepirika and/or Nanatsuboshi, we go through A LOT of rice at home.

 Once you pick your rice, select what percentage of polishing/milling you desire: